CanelaSoftware/cassiaDB_docs/docs/BatchUpdate.md

 This command makes changes to a number of records.
 It can access multiple tables.

 ## Inputs
-* **pInputA** *(Array)* - A multidimensional array of keys, where each key is a tableID that maps to another array of keys.
+* **pDataA** *(Array)* - A multidimensional array of keys, where each key is a tableID that maps to another array of keys.
 There must be at least one tableID key in this array.
     * [tableID 1] *(Key)* - Key is the first table's ID, maps to subarray of record IDs.
 There must be at least one record key in this sub-array.
     	* [cdbRecordID 1] *(Key)* - key that is the cdbRecordID of the first record to be updated.
     		* [keyName 1] *(Key)* - User-defined keyname corresponding to a value of the record to be udpated.
 User must provide at least one self-defined keyname.